 The most iconic building in Pasadena, recognized on the National Register of Historic Places, is City Hall.
 The 1927 structure was influenced by Italian Renaissance and Spanish architecture.
 Another landmark of the city is the Pasadena Playhouse and the Playhouse District, full of colorful buildings, painted utility boxes, and theatrical charm.

 Another film-favorite and architectural wonder is the Colorado Street Bridge.
 You probably recognize it from the big screen as it was featured in movies like La La Land.
 Speaking of screens, Rose Bowl Stadium is another city gem that is featured every New Year on your television screen if you tune-in to college football.
-And of course, the Huntington Library, Art Collections, and Botanical Gardens includes buildings that have been transported from countries all over the world to fit each garden’s theme.
+And of course, the Huntington Library, Art Museum, and Botanical Gardens includes buildings that have been transported from countries all over the world to fit each garden’s theme.

 Botanical & Macrophotography